-The number of coronavirus cases in South Lanarkshire increased by 399 in the last 24 hours, official figures show – and one more death was recorded.
+The number of coronavirus cases in South Lanarkshire increased by 857 over the weekend, official figures show – and one more death was recorded.

-The rate of infection in South Lanarkshire now stands at 9,224 cases per 100,000 people, higher than the Scotland average of 7,333.
+The rate of infection in South Lanarkshire now stands at 12,196 cases per 100,000 people, far higher than the Scotland average of 9,805.

-There was also one more coronavirus death recorded in the latest 24-hour period in South Lanarkshire.
+There was also one more coronavirus death recorded over the weekend in South Lanarkshire.

-It means there have been two deaths in the past week, which is the same as the previous week.
+It means there have been five deaths in the past week, which is a decrease on six the previous week.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in South Lanarkshire.

 Daily death counts are revised each day, with each case backdated to the actual date of death.